kyleraze/Website/content/research/research.markdown

 ### Work in Progress

-**Skill Appraisal Under Incomplete Information: If You Only Knew One Thing About Me, Would Your Guess About Other Things Depend on My Race and Gender?** (with Glen Waddell)

-**Recreational Dispensaries and Student Infractions: Evidence from a License Lottery**

 **Race, Gender, and Second Chances: Do Employers Engage More with Some Candidates than with Others?** (with Glen Waddell)

 **Losing Consensus: Does the Role of Juries Change in an Age of Political Polarization?** (with Glen Waddell)